 The following audit characteristics are set at initial login:

-Process preselection mask – A combination of the audit classes from the audit_control file and the audit_user database.
+Process preselection mask – A combination of the system-wide audit mask and the user-specific audit mask, if a user audit mask has been specified.
 When a user logs in, the login process combines the preselected classes to establish the process preselection mask for the user's processes.
-The process preselection mask specifies whether events in each audit class are to generate audit records.
+The process preselection mask specifies the events that generate audit records.

 The following algorithm describes how the system obtains the user's process preselection mask:

-Add the audit classes from the flags line in the audit_control file to the classes from the always-audit-classes field in the user's entry in the audit_user database.
-Then, subtract from the total the classes from the user's never-audit-classes field.
+Add the system-wide audit classes from the results of the auditconfig -getflags command to the classes from the always-audit-classes value for the user's always_audit keyword.
+Then, from the total, subtract the classes from the user's never-audit-classes.
+See also the audit_flags(5) man page.

-Audit ID – A process acquires an audit ID when the user logs in.
-The audit ID is inherited by all child processes that were started by the user's initial process.
-The audit ID helps enforce accountability.
-Even after a user becomes root, the audit ID remains the same.
-The audit ID that is saved in each audit record always allows you to trace actions back to the original user who had logged in.
+Audit user ID – A process acquires an immutable audit user ID when the user logs in.
+This ID is inherited by all child processes that were started by the user's initial process.
+The audit user ID helps enforce accountability.
+Even after a user assumes a role, the audit user ID remains the same.
+The audit user ID that is saved in each audit record enables you to always trace actions back to the login user.

-Terminal ID (port ID, machine ID) – The terminal ID consists of the host name and the Internet address, followed by a unique number that identifies the physical device on which the user logged in.
+Terminal ID – For a local login, the terminal ID consists of the local system's IP address, followed by a device number that identifies the physical device on which the user logged in.
 Most often, the login is through the console.
-The number that corresponds to the console device is 0.
+The number that corresponds to the console device is 0,0.
+For a remote login, the terminal ID consists of a the remote system's IP address followed by the remote port number and the local port number.